-3D Printing: a New Tool Available to Doctors
+3D Printing: The New Tool Available to Doctors

 The American firm Allied Market Research estimated the medical 3D printing market at $ 2.3 billion by 2020.
 The general growth of additive manufacturing could be explained by the opportunities in terms of customisation offered by additive manufacturing.
 It can create prostheses, implants, be used as preparation of surgical operation or to manufacture medical devices facilitating certain sensitive operations like surgical guides and other visual aids.